Skip to main content

 Opens the door to: formalization as learning, operational primitives, evidentiary mapping

 Since I’ve been going through these scenarios myself, they are no longer hypothetical.
-I’ve flagged them as the actual friction points of scholarly work.
+I’ve flagged them as the actual friction points of the work.
 The course would be designed in a way that uses them as on-ramps to technical concepts, always in service of humanistic inquiry.
-Moving beyond AI skills, the learning goals would be focused on developing informed judgment about a class of tools by understanding their mechanics.
+Moving beyond AI skills, the learning goals would be focused on developing informed judgment about a class of tools by understanding their mechanics and capabilities.

 Why This Course?